 Welcome to Sunshine Corgi Rescue.
 We are a non-profit organization who is dedicated to offering a second chance to any corgi in need of a new home.
 Our dedicated staff of volunteers is a group of long time corgi lovers who open their hearts and homes to corgis.
 Our volunteers include people with many years of experience in the corgi breed.
 Among our members, we have people who belong to the Pembroke Welsh Corgi Club of America and Sunshine Pembroke Welsh Corgi Club in Florida.
 We have exhibitors, breeders, those that have trained and shown in obedience, agility, herding and have certified therapy dogs.

-We promote and advance public education concerning Pembroke Welsh Corgis.
+-Promote and advance public education concerning Pembroke Welsh Corgis.

-We promote and advance public education concerning responsible dog ownership and canine good citizenship.
+-Promote and advance public education concerning responsible dog ownership and canine good citizenship.

 The corporation is organized exclusively for charitable and educational purposes and shall not be conducted or operated for profit.
 No part of any profits or remainder residue from donation to the Corporation is used to benefit any director, volunteer or individual.